basheer421/MOI/README.md

 ### What Could Have Been Added

-#### Accessibility Testing
-Thorough accessibility testing ensures inclusivity for users with diverse needs.
-By testing features with different accessibility requirements, developers can address potential usability barriers.

 #### Localization Support
 Incorporating localization features caters to users from various regions and language backgrounds.
 Multilingual support enhances user accessibility and improves overall user experience.